4myc/trip-planner-frontend/README.md

 BACK-END: Rails, PostgreSQL

 ## Installation
-1. Fork and clone the front-end repository, located here.
+1. Fork and clone the front-end (client) repository, located here.
 2. In the terminal, save the cloned repository to a local folder by running:
 ```
 git clone https://github.com/<github_username>/trip-planner-client
 ```
-3. Fork and clone the back-end repository, located at https://github.com/4myc/trip-planner-server
+3. Fork and clone the back-end (server) repository, located at https://github.com/4myc/trip-planner-server
 4. In the terminal, save the cloned repository to a local folder by running:
 ```
 git clone https://github.com/<github_username>/trip-planner-server